 Why Does My French Bulldog Have Anxiety?

 Anxiety is not quite the same as being afraid.
 While they are quite similar, they may have different causes.
-Anxiety in Frenchies can be a common issue, and once you start to understand the reasons for it, you can start treating it.
+Anxiety in Frenchies can be a common issue, and once you start to understand its reasons, you can start treating it.

 The most common cause of anxiety in dogs of all breeds is that they weren’t socialized well.
 The world is a big, scary place, and when you don’t teach your dog to tolerate these ideas early on, they may think that everything around them is scary or bad.